ICB-DCM/cOmicsArt/docs/code-and-data/examples.md

 ### Downloaded R Code

-If successful, you should have downloaded a folder with the files `Data.RDS`, `utils.
+If successful, you should have downloaded a folder with the following files (after unzipping):
-R` and `Code.R` (you need to unzipp the downloaded folder).
-The `Data.RDS` file contains the data used in the analysis, a more detailed description of the data can be found in the [Data object](data.md).
-The `utils.R` file contains the custom functions used in the analysis, while the `Code.R` file contains the code to reproduce the volcano plot along with the data processing steps.
+- `Code.R` contains the main code to reproduce the plot
+- `Data.rds` contains the parameters used in the application
+- `util.R` contains additional functions used in the code
+- `.csv`-files with the data used in the analysis

-The R code is shown below:
+As we will change it, the code of `Code.R` is shown below:

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">